newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/insurance-massage-therapy.md

 filename: insurance-massage-therapy
 name: Obtain an Insurance Policy
 id: insurance-massage-therapy
----
+summaryDescriptionMd: >-
   To complete your massage therapy business application, you need to obtain two insurance policies.
 ---

-### Insurance Requirements
+## Insurance Requirements

 - **Professional liability insurance:** To receive your massage therapy license, you must provide proof of professional liability insurance coverage in a minimum amount of $1M per occurrence and $3M aggregate per policy year.
 - **Workers' compensation insurance:** If you plan to have employees, the State of New Jersey requires you to get `workers' comp insurance|workers-comp`.